github/training-kit/paths/intro-to-github/13-celebrate.md

   ## We :heart: Feedback

-  Please take a moment to let us know what you think of this on-demand training and sign up for updates when we release new classes.
+  Please take _literally less than a minute_ to let us know what you think of this course.
+You also have the option to opt-in for updates on future classes.
 [Start Survey](http://www.surveygizmo.com/s3/3288550/intro-to-github)!

   ## What's Next?